Computing Maximum Independent Set on Outerstring Graphs and Their Relatives: Introduction

-\item{\bf C2.
-(Sections~\ref{sec:gSquare}--\ref{sec:dp}):} Since grounded $\el$ graphs include circle graphs, we examined a simpler variant: grounded square-$\el$ graphs.
+\paragraph{C2 (Sections~\ref{sec:gSquare}--\ref{sec:dp})} Since grounded $\el$ graphs include circle graphs, we examined a simpler variant: grounded square-$\el$ graphs.
 We show that there exist grounded square-$\el$ graphs (resp., grounded $\el$ graphs) that are not circle graphs (resp., grounded square-$\el$ graphs).
 Although grounded square-$\el$ is a simpler variant, we prove that it includes the circle graphs.
-In fact, we give an $O(n\log n)$-time reduction, showing that $\mis$ in grounded square-$\el$ representations is at least as hard as $\mis$ in circle graph representations.
+In fact, we give an $O(n\log n)$-time reduction, showing that $\mis$ in grounded square-$\el$ representations is at least as hard as $\mis$ in circle graph representations under the assumption that finding an $\mis$ in circle graph requires $\Omega(n\log n)$ time.
 In contrast, for the grounded string representations where the strings are $y$-monotone simple polygonal paths of constant length with segments at integral coordinates, we can solve $\mis$ in $O(n^2)$ time.
-Assuming the strong exponential time hypothesis (SETH)~\cite{DBLP:journals/jcss/ImpagliazzoPZ01}, we show that an $O(s^{2-\delta})$-time algorithm, where $\delta>0$, for computing $\mis$ in outerstring representations of size $O(s)$ is unlikely, even when each string has one bend.
+Assuming the Strong Exponential Time Hypothesis (SETH)~\cite{DBLP:journals/jcss/ImpagliazzoPZ01}, we show that the $\mis$ problem on an outerstring representation with $s$ strings cannot be solved in $O(s^{2-\delta})$ time, even when each string has one bend.

-\item{\bf C3.
-(Section~\ref{sec:approxAlg}):} We give a $(4\cdot \max\{1,\log \opt\})$-approximation algorithm for the weighted $\mis$ problem on the intersection graph of a set of $n$ $\el$-shapes in the plane.
+\paragraph{C3 (Section~\ref{sec:approxAlg})} We give a $(4\cdot \max\{1,\log \opt\})$-approximation algorithm for the weighted $\mis$ problem on the intersection graph of a set of $n$ $\el$-shapes in the plane.
 This improves the previously best-known algorithm, which has an approximation factor of $4\cdot\log n$~\cite{DBLP:conf/wads/BiedlD17a,DBLP:journals/corr/Mehrabi17}.
-Moreover, we show that our algorithm also gives a $(4\cdot \max\{1,\log \opt\})$-approximation for the weighted $\mis$ problem on a set of $n$ axis-parallel rectangles in the plane.
-We note that for the special case of $\opt\in o(\log n)$, this improves the $O(\log \log n)$-approximation algorithm of Chalermsook and Chuzhoy~\cite{DBLP:conf/soda/ChalermsookC09}. \end{itemize}
+Moreover, our algorithm can be used to obtain a simple $(4\cdot \max\{1,\log \opt\})$-approximation algorithm for the weighted $\mis$ problem on a set of $n$ axis-parallel rectangles in the plane.